UnicornBlood123/Innowise-Lab-Internship-Level-2-Mini-paint/docs/file-structure.md

 `containers` folder contains `container` components.
 The components are connected to state management.
 They pass all the values down.

 Module component file manages routing for the particular module.
-`index.ts` file exports the entire component of the module.
+`ndex.ts` file exports the entire component of the module.

 ### Component folder